meircif/lumi-lang/docs/builtin.rst

 String
 ------
-.. class:: String(max length)
+.. class:: String(max-length)

    Sequence of :class:`Char` items with dynamic length.
+The compiler ensures that the last character is a null-terminator (``'\0'``).

-   :param max length: maximum length of the string and the actual allocation
+   :param max-length: maximum length of the string including the
-      size
+      null-terminator, and the actual allocation size

    For example: ``String{5}``, ``String{256}``.